What we do

 AIIFL serves as an umbrella for the research activities of its resident fellows (drawn from the HKU Law Faculty and the University of Hong Kong) and its honorary and visiting fellows (academics and industry professionals from outside the university).

 Building upon the solid basis of its founding Directors, AIIFL continues to forge ties with local, regional and global research institutions with its research activities focusing on financial (including FinTech), commercial and corporate law reforms.

 Since its inception, AIIFL aims to be the leading academic research centre in Asia, specialising in financial, corporate and commercial law.
-AIIFL has organized and hosted numerous world-renowned conferences, visitors and research projects.
+AIIFL has organised and hosted numerous world-renowned conferences, visitors and research projects.
 AIIFL fellows have significant involvement in policy advice and law reform, public and private sector advisory boards, commentary and financial-sector representation, industry-leading training and innovation in pedagogy.